 My main interest is 160-10 HF DXing, 6 and 2 mtr included, building equipment and contesting.
 I came in 12th for my call area for the 2008 CW WPX CW contest, which is probably my best achievement for contesting.
 Also won first place in Ohio in the 2012 ARRL 10 meter contest.
 I participated in the 2009 WPX CW and had 3 times as many contacts.
 Ragchewing on weekends on CW, mostly just to relax.
-SSB usually only during contesting and DXing.
-56 years old, been hamming since 1973 when I was 15.
+SSB usually only during contesting and DXing, been hamming since 1973.

 As a novice I was WN8QEZ then upgraded to WB8QEZ and finally got NS8O extra in the mid 80's.
 So I am a 20 wpm Extra Class.
 Actually I can operate at 35 wpm or greater.
 CW is my prefered mode, as that's real amateur radio to me.

 Antennas at the moment?
 2 ele Quad tribander FOR 20 -10 meters.
 Other antennas: 96' per leg dipole that I feed on all the lower bands through a tuner.
 Also I have a 30 meter vertical with the base at 42 feet.
 I have a 4 element quad for 6 meters and various 2 meter antennas.
 Antenna elevation is 1000 ASL feet in Meigs county, southeastern Ohio.
 Nice and RF quiet at my QTH.